Tomifarmer/zimmporter-stack-doc/docs/api/configuration.md

 - **OIDC Bearer token** — Set `USE_SOCIAL_LOGIN=true`, `OIDC_ISSUER_URL`, and `OIDC_CLIENT_ID`.
 Tokens validated against the issuer's JWKS endpoint with key caching.
 - **GitHub Bearer token** — Set `USE_SOCIAL_LOGIN=true` and `GITHUB_CLIENT_ID`.
 Tokens validated via the GitHub API.

-The `/health` endpoint is always exempt from auth.
+The `/health` and `/thumbnail` endpoints are always exempt from auth.
 If multiple methods are enabled, any one suffices.
 Authenticated users via Bearer token are recorded in the `requested_by` field on jobs.

 ## Docker Compose